memgraph/memgraph/docs/dev/query/planning.md

     ScanAll (n) > Expand (n, r, m) > Expand (m, r, l)

-We do not put an `ExpandUniquenessFilter` operator between 2 `Expand` operators and we tell the 2nd `Expand` that it is an edge cycle.
+We do not put an `EdgeUniquenessFilter` operator between 2 `Expand` operators and we tell the 2nd `Expand` that it is an edge cycle.
 This, 2nd `Expand` will ensure we have matched both the same edges.